 Greetings Fellow Department of Psychology Alumni !

-- With your help, our Shape the Future Today development campaign generated $32,828, exceeding our $25,000 goal.
-We are truly grateful for your contributions.
+- With your help, our Shape the Future Today development campaign generated $60,000, more than halfway to goal of $100,000.
+We are truly grateful for your contributions and we look forward to making an announcement when we reach this key milestone!

-I look forward to updating you throughout the year on our progress.
-Please contact me at email@example.com, Cheryl Berger at firstname.lastname@example.org, or Leslie Vermillion at email@example.com for more information about the alumni advisory board, our activities, and where you can help.
+We look forward to updating you throughout the year on our progress.
+Please contact me Loren Kuzuhara at email@example.com, Carrie Grady at firstname.lastname@example.org, Cheryl Berger at email@example.com, or Jean Driscoll at firstname.lastname@example.org for more information about the alumni advisory board, our activities, and how you can help.

 Psychology Alumni Advisory Board